chetnashah/ocaml-practice-work/haskellspecifics.md

 supports and implements the behaviour the typeclass describes.

 Some examples of typeclasses are :
-EQ : support equality checking
+EQ : support equality checking, supply (=)
 SHOW : supports string representation
-ORD : supports ordering
-READ : supports readability of given type from string ENUM : supports enumerability or can be listed e.g. Bool, Char, Int Bounded : members have an upper and lower bound.
+ORD : supports ordering vi comparision, LT, GT, EQ supply (compare) READ : supports readability of given type from string ENUM : supports enumerability or can be listed e.g. Bool, Char, Int Bounded : members have an upper and lower bound.